Relationships and Enforced Chastity

 Make Communication Your Superpower

-Chastity can be a tool to drive for better conversations.
+Chastity can be a tool to drive better conversations.
 The couples who get the most out of this practice are the ones who talk about what's working, what's not, and how they're feeling.
 Don't just check in when something's wrong.
 Set aside time (maybe over coffee, maybe in bed) to share what's on your mind.
 Be honest about frustrations and desires, and celebrate the wins, too.
 If you're both a little nervous, that's a good sign you're pushing into new, exciting territory together.
+This builds on the communication strategies that form the foundation of successful relationships.

 Build, and Rebuild, Trust